 “He always defended the ideas he believed in,” Mark Kelly, who was co-principal of Santa Monica High at the time, wrote in an email to Univision Noticias.
 “I am not surprised to learn that he is working for the Trump organization.
 We are proud of students who chose a career of service to the community or our country.”

 His old friend Islas said he never spoke to Miller during their four years in the same high school.
 “Losing a friend didn't bother me, because the fact that Miller rejected me because I am Latino showed me he was pretty much worthless,” he said.

 Recalling their childhood friendship, Islas also found it ironic that Miller was a big-time fan of Star Trek, the TV series that promoted intercultural understanding.

 Islas, now a journalist in Santa Monica, said he did not know why Miller became so radical at an early age.
 His family life seemed stable, and Islas was invited to his Bar Mitzvah.

-reported Miller's family suffered a setback when its real estate business slipped, and had to move out of the tony north-of-Montana neighborhood, in Santa Monica, to a more affordable area in the south side of town.
+The Los Angeles Times reported Miller's family suffered a setback when its real estate business slipped, and had to move out of the tony north-of-Montana neighborhood, in Santa Monica, to a more affordable area in the south side of town.